Policy 1437 - Procedures for Resolution of Sexual Harassment Complaints

 Procedure for Resolving Complaints Informally:

 Any employee or student who believes he/she has been the subject of sexual harassment, sexual intimidation, sexual violence, or discrimination is encouraged to consult with an appropriate University officer (e.g., Title IX Coordinator (See Policy 1445), unit head, director, department head, dean, appropriate vice president or human resource director) to gain an understanding of both the Louisiana Tech University Sexual Harassment Grievance Policy and of possible options and resources.
 The Title IX Coordinator is Carrie Flournoy, P.O.
 Box 3168; phone: 257-3785; e-mail: firstname.lastname@example.org.

-Students have the option of consulting with the Dean of Student Life and/or the Dean of Student Development.
+Students have the option of consulting with the Assistant Vice President for Student Advancement.

 Upon receiving the initial complaint, the University officer will schedule a preliminary meeting to discuss the charges, to explain proper procedures, to complete the Sexual Harassment Complaint Checklist (click to download form), and to determine whether further information is needed.
 Based upon the outcome of this meeting, the administrator will take one of the following actions: